akaigoro/df4j/README.md

 Reactive streams in asynchronous programming plays the same role as blocking queues in multithreading programming: probably most useful, but by far not the only way to connect independent parties.

-See examples and test directories for various custom-made dataflow objects and their usage.
+See examples and test directories for various custom-made actorGroup objects and their usage.

 If you find a bug or have a proposal, create an issue at <https://github.com/akaigoro/df4j/issues/new>, or send email to alexei.kaigorodov(at)gmail.com.